 'Lucy, you amaze me.
 You have a duty to yourself, to the future, to your own self-respect.
 Let me call the police.
 Or call them yourself.'

 No: that is Lucy's last word to him.
 She retires to her room, closes the door on him, closes him out.
 He can not begin to believe how much like her mother Lucy turned out to be.
-Their very quarrels, his and her mothers', have survived the years and re-embodied themselves.
-He is now rueing the day when he came to live with her, like he rued the day he brought her mother live with him.
+Their very quarrels, his and her mothers', have survived the years and re-embodied themselves, re-formed themselves.
+Refashioned out of new circumstance, entirely the same in substance.
+He is now rueing the day he came to live with her, like he rued the day he brought her mother to live with him.
 He has to leave.

 Yet she too will have to leave, in the long run.
 As a woman alone on a farm she has no future, that is clear.
 Even the days of Ettinger, with his guns and barbed wire and alarm systems, are numbered.
 If Lucy has any sense she will quit, throw in the towel, move on.
 But of course she will not.
 She is stubborn, and immersed, too, in the life she has chosen, or that has chosen her.
 He slips out of the house.
 Treading tiredly under the strengthening sun, he approaches the stable from behind.
 The big fire has long died down, the embers cold, the music stopped.
 There is a cluster of people at the back door, a door built wide enough to admit a tractor.
 He peers over their heads.